 Everyone’s pain is different, and so there are many ways that we can approach the management of their pain.
 Needles stimulate the nervous system, which in turn signals to the brain to release hormones such as opioids or endorphins.
 These hormones are the body’s natural painkillers and help to boost our moods.
 On a physical level, let’s say someone has a tumor, and it’s causing them a lot of pain.
 That tumor is likely pressing on nerves, and the muscles surrounding the tumor tighten, causing the nerves to fire and send pain signals to the brain.
 By inserting a needle, I can relax the muscle and calm the nerves, reducing the pain signal from firing.
-It is also important to note that acupuncture can also help to address issues for cancer patients other than pain, including, boosting immune function, enhancing mood, and helping with digestive issues, to name a few.
+It is also important to note that acupuncture can also help to address issues for cancer patients other than pain, including, boosting immune function, enhancing mood, treating chemo-induced peripheral neuropathy, and helping reduce nausea and vomiting, to name a few.

 4. How is a holistic approach different from Western medicine?

 The biggest difference is that Chinese medicine views and addresses the body as a whole unified system, whereas in conventional medicine, general approaches view the body as several distinct systems and tend to address individual compartments of the body.
 The mind, body, and spirit are all connected.
 In traditional Chinese medicine, when we treat someone, we treat them as an individual because each person is unique.
 As each person has a unique personality, so does our body in regards to each person’s baselines—how it responds and functions, etc.